-- 126. The Board of directors has ultimate responsibility for ensuring that the RCB operates internal controls and systems that adequately verify, safeguard and maintain accountability of the assets of the RCB. - 127.
-Responsibilities of the Board include but are not limited to the following: - Obtain understanding of the various RCB transactions and activities that expose it to fraud. - Ensure the RCB has adequate internal controls in respect of the various transactions and activities that expose the RCB to fraudulent activities. - Approve strategies, policies and procedures designed to facilitate fraud management including sanctions framework and ensure these are in line with provisions relating to fraud and fraud reporting in the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930)8. - Ensure management implements fraud management strategies and adheres to policies and procedures designed to facilitate fraud risk management.
+- 125. The Board of directors has ultimate responsibility for ensuring that the RCB operates internal controls and systems that adequately verify, safeguard and maintain accountability of the assets of the RCB. - 126.
+Responsibilities of the Board include but are not limited to the following: - Obtain understanding of the various RCB transactions and activities that expose it to fraud. - Ensure the RCB has adequate internal controls in respect of the various transactions and activities that expose the RCB to fraudulent activities. - Approve strategies, policies and procedures designed to facilitate fraud management including sanctions framework and ensure these are in line with provisions relating to fraud and fraud reporting in the Banks and Specialised Deposit-taking Institutions Act, 2016 (Act 930)8. - Ensure management implements fraud management strategies and adheres to policies and procedures designed to facilitate fraud risk management.

-9.3 Key Management PersonnelRole and Responsibility for Fraud Risk Management
+9.3 Key Management Personnel Role and Responsibility for Fraud Risk Management

-- 128. Key Management Personnel has responsibility for managing the day to day operations of the RCB which creates opportunity for fraud.
-The roles and responsibilities of Key Management Personnel include but are not limited to the following: - Develop mechanisms for identification of opportunities for fraud including those in manual and computerised environments. - Develop strategies, policies and procedures for fraud management and seek approval of the Board of directors. - Implement and oversee effectiveness of programmes to create awareness of fraud management policies and procedures among staff and clients.
+- 127. Key Management Personnel has responsibility for managing the day-to-day operations of the RCB which creates opportunity for fraud.
+The roles and responsibilities of Key Management Personnel include but are not limited to the following: - Develop mechanisms for identification of opportunities for fraud including those in manual and computerised environments. - Develop strategies, policies and procedures for fraud management and seek approval of the Board of directors.